 Award-winning video journalist currently working at the Guardian, producing and presenting contemporary political and social short documentaries.
-Written journalist for various sections of the paper and contributor for other publications including The Independent, The New Statesman, Huffington Post, Media Diversified and Copa90.
+Written journalist for various sections of the paper and contributor for other publications including The Independent, The New Statesman, Raconteur (business supplement distributed in The Times), Huffington Post, and Copa90.

-Guest commentator on identity, race and politics on news channels such as Al Jazeera and Africa News.
+Guest commentator on people and politics with news channels such as Al Jazeera and Africa News.

 Working on both sides of the camera - presenting, producing, shooting and editing - means that I can be fully involved in the projects from conception to completion.